Nate White: Religious activities

 White became a Christian Scientist in 1927 and received his primary class instruction in 1932.
 He became a public practitioner of Christian Science in 1963.
 He held various positions in branch churches, including First Reader and chairman of the executive board.

 He began serving on the Christian Science Board of Lectureship in 1969, and made a number of lecture tours around the country throughout the 1970s.

 Personal life

 White was married to Mary Carolyn Lowndes White.

-He died in Palm Beach, Florida on April 25, 1984, and is buried in Glenwood Cemetery in Flint, Michigan.
-His wife, Mary, died in 2000 and is buried near her husband.
+He died in Palm Beach, Florida on April 25, 1984.